NeoGendaijin/arxiv-pdf-fetcher/README.md

 For example:
 ```
 poetry run python run_all.py "quantum computing"
-poetry run python run_all.py "climate change"
+poetry run python run_all.py "diffusion model neurips"
 ```

 The script will:
-1. Search for papers on your topic
+1. Search for papers on your topic using OpenAI's web search
+2. Automatically download the papers from arXiv or directly from conference websites
-2. Display the results in a readable format
+3. Display the results with titles, URLs, arXiv links, and download status
-3. Ask if you want to download the papers
-4. If you choose yes, download the papers to the `data/pdf/` directory

 Additional options:
 ```
-poetry run python run_all.py "quantum computing" --download  # Automatically download without asking
 poetry run python run_all.py "quantum computing" --no-download  # Skip downloading
 poetry run python run_all.py "quantum computing" --model gpt-3.5-turbo  # Use a different model
-poetry run python run_all.py "quantum computing" --threshold 0.5  # Lower similarity threshold for downloads
+poetry run python run_all.py "quantum computing" --threshold 0.6  # Adjust similarity threshold
-poetry run python run_all.py "quantum computing" --no-manual  # Disable manual search mode
+poetry run python run_all.py "quantum computing" --manual  # Enable manual search mode
 ```

 ### Individual Steps